oleksandr-kupenko/todo-web-application/README.md

-# ToDo List web application
+# To Do List web application

 ## What is the project

-This is a simple to-do list that has the following functions:
+This is a simple app for create To Do list.
+It has the following functions:

 - adds tasks to the list;
 - highlights the task in color, depending on the priority;